British billpayers saved £300m through energy flexibility in 2024, figures show

 Flexibility can also be a valuable tool to optimise capacity while longer-term infrastructure upgrades are planned and delivered.

-The Energy Network Association (ENA) on Thursday said electricity networks in Great Britain secured a record high of 9 gigawatts (GW) of flexibility last year.
+The ENA on Thursday said electricity networks in Great Britain secured a record high of 9 gigawatts (GW) of flexibility last year.

 In turn, a total of 22 gigawatt-hours of flexibility was harnessed across the network – enough to power almost 7,000 average UK households for a full year, according to the figures.